 What Are the Cons or Downfalls of Zero-Based Budgeting?

-- If you buy something unexpected and out of your categories, it will throw off your whole budget.
+- Buying something unexpected can throw off your whole budget

 How Can I Incorporate Zero Based Budgeting Into My Business?

 You can actually incorporate zero-based budgeting in stages.
 You need to identify and come up with descriptions for each category, often called decision packages.
 Next, you would evaluate the decision packages to make sure they align with the overall goal of the company.
 Next, you need to prioritize the packages or groups from most important to least important.
 Finally, you would allocate resources/amount of money to each section.

 Zero-based budgeting can be a great strategy for people who are new to budgeting.
 Apps like YNAB can walk you through the process from start to finish, and even help you set goals!